Apostolos-Daniel/toli-io-personal-website/content/_index.md

 ## 👋 Hi

 Welcome to my website.
-My full name is Apostolis Daniel Apostolidis, most people know me as **Toli**.
+My full name is Apostolis Daniel Apostolidis.
+Most people know me as **Toli**.

 I'm currently working as a **Head of Engineering Practice** specialising in everything **DevOps** and **Observability** at [cinch](https://www.cinch.co.uk), Manchester, UK.

 ## 💻 Software Engineering

 I love discovering what good, contemporary Engineering Practices look like.
 I have spent a decade as a Software Engineer, working across many software paradigms, stacks, and industries.
-I have since discovered the power of empowering teams and orgnanisations working together.
+I have since discovered the power of empowering teams and organisations working together.

 ## 🗺️ Tech in the Community